January 20, 2021

-GCT will continue to operate seven local routes.
-Gwinnett County Transit is restricting boarding on local buses to 14 passengers, plus a driver.
+GCT is operating seven local routes.
+Gwinnett County Transit is restricting boarding on local buses to 15 passengers, plus the driver.
 Once a local bus reaches capacity, it displays “Bus Full.
 Please wait for the next bus” until there is room on the bus.
 Customers should consider only taking essential trips so that others may still be able to get to their essential destinations as well.

 To limit the spread of COVID-19, when available, hand sanitizer will be placed on buses for passenger use.
 We are also deep cleaning all buses and vans daily, an increase from once a month.
 The cleaning products used for deep cleaning kill germs at a rate of 99.9 percent.